bretif/docker-seafile/README.md

 Seafile will be autoconfigurated with the default parameters and running at the container startup

 ## Setup Db
-You can use a mysql/mariadb container or any other database you already have installed, I personally use bretif/mariadb container
+You can use a mysql/mariadb container or any other database you already have installed.

 Run it